 This is another breed that does best with a pet parent who's home often; if left alone, they can become destructive and bark incessantly.

 (Picture Credit: veselinaalexandrova/Getty Images)

 With an appearance like a tiny Doberman, Miniature Pinschers are as confident as they are energetic.
 They make great watchdogs because they're suspicious of strangers.

 The Mini Pin’s small size makes them good for apartments, but this breed may not do well with small children and must be socialized early with other pets.

-The companion choice of the Chinese royal courts, the Pekinese require plenty of attention and affection.
+As the companion choice of the Chinese royal courts, the Pekinese requires plenty of attention and affection.
 They will bark at strangers, so early training is a must.

 The Pekinese is best as the only dog in a household, though they can be socialized to accept other pets.
 They make great apartment pets due to their size and affectionate nature.

 (Picture Credit: sutichak/Getty Images)